Brightify/Reactant/docs/tutorials/RNotes/notes.md

 The styling parts that cannot be declared using Reactant UI are defined like this.
 In our case (`Reactant.TableViewCell`) the `Component` has its own `Styles`, so we are just extending them instead of creating our own `fileprivate struct`.

 Try to add a **Wipe** button in the MainController navigation bar that deletes all notes when tapped.
-You can then compare it to the [project][reactant-notes]'s `Wipe` on GitHub.
+You can then compare it to the [project][project-url]'s `Wipe` on GitHub.

 <p style="text-align:center;"><img src="Simulator2.png" alt="Simulator screen 2" style="width: 350px;" /></p>